 It’s up to you to find and apply for scholarships from external sources.
 However, you may also receive merit- and/or need-based aid from the university you choose to attend, which may or may not be awarded to you immediately upon your acceptance.
 It’s important to check with your colleges to see if they have any separate financial aid applications.
 Also, don’t forget to file the FAFSA, because it might be needed to get institutional scholarships in addition to federal financial aid.

-- They are free money that does not need to be repaid.
+- Scholarships are free money that does not need to be repaid.

 - There is no limit as to how many scholarships you can win.